About IBEC

 6. Capital Adequacy Level?

 IBEC prepares financial statements on a semi-annual basis in accordance with International Financial Reporting Standards.
 Section 29 of the notes to the financial statements of IBEC includes information on capital adequacy.
-The minimum capital adequacy (CAR) approved by the IBEC Council is 25%.

 About vacancies and career at IBEC